Spr19CS210/PA-Drill-Section-Writeups/PA8-CrisprGUIout/README.md

   * myEcosystem.mp4, or other video format that can be run on multiple platforms

-To create the video, you can use a program to record your screen as you run your program, or you can simply record your screen with your smartphone or tablet.
+To create the video, you can use a program to record your screen as you run your program (see OBS instructions above), or you can simply record your screen with your smartphone or tablet.
 Do note however that the video you submit must be of good enough quality for the SL's to clearly see your ecosystem and command logs.

 Write your own code.
 We will be using a tool that finds similar code.